Rei-SwitchBot/faq/en-us/Roller Shade.md

 Important Note:
 When installing inside the window frame, a gap of approximately 25mm on each side will occur.
 This is a common characteristic in the industry, we understand that this may result in some light leakage, and we sincerely appreciate your understanding and patience as we strive to provide you with the best possible product experience.

+---
+### Can the Solar Panel from SwitchBot Outdoor Spotlight Camera Be Used for SwitchBot Roller Shade?

+SwitchBot Outdoor Spotlight Camera solar panel can be used to charge the Roller Shade, but please note the Light Sensor feature will not be available.

+For the best performance and full feature compatibility, we strongly recommend using the dedicated Solar Panel designed specifically for the Roller Shade.